 - There is a standard approach to identifying savings across the council.
-The council's efficiency programme is overseen by the Senior Management Team and approved by councillors. - The Medium-Term Financial Strategy 2019-22 and Long-Term Outlook 2028-29 which are aligned with the council's objectives were updated during the year to reflect the latest internal and external influences.
-These plans set out the assumptions in terms of commitments, grant funding and efficiency requirement and demonstrate sound financial management and the ability to address future projected funding gaps. - The annual budget setting consultations took place with members of the public, councillors, trade unions and employees to inform savings proposals.
-The budget is open to scrutiny and amendment by councillors until the approval of the final budget. - The council's Performance Management Framework has ensured that progress against intended outcomes has been regularly reported to Management Teams; committees; and the Performance and Review Scrutiny Forum.
-Decisions and actions to address performance issues have been taken and monitored to ensure that they have been effective.
-A review of how performance is reported will take place during 2019. - The Public Bodies (Joint Working Act) sets out those Adult Care Services that are delegated to the Integration Joint Board (IJB).
+The council's efficiency programme is overseen by the Senior Management Team.
+Frameworks are in place for holding discussions with key stakeholders.
+Savings achievements are monitored monthly and reported to the Senior Management Team quarterly. - The Financial Strategy which is aligned with the council's objectives was updated during the year to reflect the latest internal and external influences.
+This plan sets out the assumptions in terms of commitments, grant funding and efficiency requirement and demonstrates sound financial management and the ability to address projected funding gaps. - The annual budget setting consultations took place with members of the public, councillors, trade unions and employees to inform savings proposals.
+Work took place during 2019 to widen the reach of the consultation with members of the public.
+The budget is open to scrutiny and amendment by councillors until the approval of the final budget. - The council's Performance Management Framework has ensured that progress against intended outcomes has been regularly reported to Management Team, Committees and the Performance and Review Scrutiny Forum.
+Decisions and actions to address performance issues have been taken and monitored to ensure that they have been effective. - The review of performance reporting during 2019 has resulted in a simplified process with the number of measures reported in Resource Plans being reduced by 21% and the number reported against the Council Plan, Connect by 36%. - The Public Bodies (Joint Working Act) sets out those Adult Care Services that are delegated to the Integration Joint Board (IJB).
 These services continue to be operationally delivered by the council in line with the strategic direction set out in the Strategic Commissioning Plan and annual IJB Directions. - The council considers the specification and achievement of community benefits, which focus on the health, economic, social and environmental wellbeing of the South Lanarkshire area, when awarding contracts.